TBW Tuesday Walk at Lynchwood Scout Camp

 Jean and Margaret

-Tuesday Outing in Kingswood Reserve
+Tuesday Outing in Kingswood Reserve 23 April 2024

 As I unlocked the entrance to the reserve, I noticed right in front of us quite a few Crested Pigeons (later I counted 31 on the oval) with at least 12 Red-rumped Parrots.
 A good start I thought.
 The members gathered next to the cricket ground, 12 in all.
 It was a clear sunny morning and after some discarded their jackets we headed off along our usual route.